-4.29 The Chief Executive Officer is entitled to attend, but not to vote at, a meeting of the council or a meeting of a committee of the council of which all of the members are councillors.

-4.30 The Chief Executive Officer is entitled to attend a meeting of any other committee of the council and may, if a member of the committee, exercise a vote.

-4.31 The Chief Executive Officer may be excluded from a meeting of the council or a committee while the council or committee deals with a matter relating to the standard of performance of the Chief Executive Officer or the terms of employment of the Chief Executive Officer.

-4.32 The attendance of other council staff at a meeting, (other than as members of the public) shall be with the approval of the Chief Executive Officer.
+- 5.46 The Chief Executive Officer is entitled to attend, but not to vote at, a meeting of the council or a meeting of a committee of the council of which all of the members are councillors. - Note: Clause 5.46 reflects section 376(1) of the Act. - 5.47 The Chief Executive Officer is entitled to attend a meeting of any other committee of the council and may, if a member of the committee, exercise a vote. - Note: Clause 5.47 reflects section 376(2) of the Act. - 5.48 The Chief Executive Officer may be excluded from a meeting of the council or a committee while the council or committee deals with a matter relating to the standard of performance of the Chief Executive Officer or the terms of employment of the Chief Executive Officer. - Note: Clause 5.48 reflects section 376(3) of the Act. - 5.49 The attendance of other council staff at a meeting, (other than as members of the public) shall be with the approval of the Chief Executive Officer. - 5.50 The Chief Executive Officer and other council staff may attend meetings of the council and committees of the council by audio-visual-link.
+Attendance by council staff at meetings by audio-visual link (other than as members of the public) shall be with the approval of the Chief Executive Officer.

-5 THE CHAIRPERSON
+6 THE CHAIRPERSON